dnngw/dnngw/README.md

-### 👋 Hi I'm Danang
+### Hi, I'm Danang (ฅ^•ﻌ•^ฅ)
 I work as a software engineer and have a strong interest in artificial intelligence.
+I'm currently deepening my understanding across frontend, backend, and infrastructure, curious about how every layer of software fits together to create something meaningful.

 ---